3mdeb/blog.3mdeb.com/source/_posts/2016-03-26-pc-engines-apu2-xen-installation.markdown

 sudo update-rc.d udhcpd disable
 ```

-Then reboot.
+Then reboot PXE server.

 ## PXE booting

-First enter iPXE by pressing `<Ctrl-B>` during boot.
-You should see something
+First enter iPXE on APU2 board by pressing `<Ctrl-B>` during boot.
+You should
-like this:
+see something like that:

 ```
 iPXE (http://ipxe.org) 00:00.0 C100 PCI2.10 PnP PMMpmm call arg1=1